-Types of property to buy in Ireland
+Types of property you could call home in Ireland

 We outline the different types of Irish property you have available to you.

 In order to get the ball rolling, you’re going to need to establish what type of Irish property you’re in the market for.
 There’s a range of property types available in Ireland, so you need to work out from the outset what best suits your needs and budget.
 To help you begin narrowing it down, here is a brief rundown of the most popular types of properties with expats.

 There’s a range of property types available in Ireland, so you need to work out from the outset what best suits your needs and budget.

 If you’re after an Irish apartment, you’ll find that they are most common in the main cities and larger towns.
 Typically, they’ll be located close to urban centres.
 Depending on how new the apartment complex is, you may find that some have facilities like a gymnasium, or undercover parking.